sara-nl/griddocs/source/Pages/Advanced/grid_authentication.rst

 .. note:: Every time you submit the ``startGridSession`` command it renews your grid session for an additional a week.

-Instead of ``startGridSession``, you can run separately the following three commands with the same results:
+Instead of ``startGridSession``, you can run the following three commands separately with the same results:

 .. code-block:: bash

-	# 1. Using VOMS Proxies: creates a proxy with additional VOMS extensions that enables you to access the Grid for *12 hours*
+	# 1. VOMS server: create a voms proxy with voms extensions that enables you to access the Grid for *12 hours*.
 	voms-proxy-init --voms lsgrid  #replace lsgrid with your VO

-	# 2. Using the MyProxy Server: stores a *week* long proxy certificate in the Myproxy server; useful for jobs that are running for more than 12 hours
+	# 2. MyProxy server: store a *week* long proxy certificate in the Myproxy server; useful for jobs that are running for more than 12 hours.
 	myproxy-init -d -n

-	# 3. Credential delegation: delegates your credentials to the WMS
+	# 3. WMS: delegate your credentials to the WMS
 	glite-wms-job-delegate-proxy -d $USER

 The next section explains the startGridSession operations step-by-step.
 See also ``startGridSession -h``.